bluebay2014 - Fotolia

 6. Understand blockchain volatility

-"While the underlying technology and architecture are important, these are changing rapidly and most blockchain solutions are likely to undergo a change in their technology before they become mainstream," said Jeff Stollman, principal consultant at Rocky Mountain Technical Marketing, which advises clients on new technologies.
+"While the underlying technology and architecture are important, these are changing rapidly and most blockchain solutions are likely to undergo a change in their technology before they become mainstream," said Jeff Stollman, principal consultant at Rocky Mountain Technical Marketing, which advises clients on technologies.

 The blockchain platform market is huge but fragmented, according to Gartner.
 Some current blockchain offerings focus on confidentiality, while others focus on tokenization or universal computing.
 Gartner deemed most blockchain offerings too immature for large-scale production work and its supporting systems and security, but predicted these issues will change within three to five years.